tschuelia/PyPythia/docs/usage.md

 We extend the training data using the anonymized MSAs that we continuously obtain during our RAxML Grove database updates.
 Note that these MSAs are only available internally in RAxML Grove and are not publicly available.
-As per default, PyPythia uses the lastest predictor `predictors/latest.pckl`.
-Older versions of the trained predictors are available in the `predictors` directory and can be passed to Pythia (see Usage instructions above).
-All predictors of versions >= 1.0.0 are trained using DNA, AA, and morphological MSAs.
+As per default, PyPythia uses the latest predictor `predictors/latest.txt`.
+If you want to use an older version of Pythia, please install the respective PyPythia version.
+You can also pass a custom predictor file using the `--predictor` option.
+However, this will only work if the passed file contains a LightGBM Booster model.

 Note that the predictions for the same MSA can be different when using different versions of Pythia.